-CSS Inline Layout Design Review Workshop
+The CSS Inline Layout spec

-→ If you want to read a bit more about what we’re doing here, you can read Ethan Wang’s illustrated article about leading-trim or check out the videos linked below.
+→ If you want to read a bit more about what we’re doing here,

 Compared to the Flexbox and Grid workshop series, the spec here is less stable, and we're focusing more on in-depth design review for a few specific features than on making sure the entire spec is clear, correct, and understandable.